 Because I was finally doing this for others and not for myself.
 I wanted to show that one could achieve their fitness goals without harming other human and nonhuman animals.
 This was the same drive that got me through a 100 km run for charity in 2013 despite not being a naturally talented endurance athlete or growing up running.

 When we do things for others, we can accomplish so much more!

-So align yourself with something that matters to you so deeply that it drives you no matter how difficult the task feels and how much persistence it requires.
+So align yourself with something that matters to you so deeply that it drives you despite the difficulty and enormity of persistence it requires.

 For me, the need to end the suffering of other human and nonhuman animals is so great that it drives me beyond anything I’ve ever known.
 I believe that everyone has the right to live a life free from being exploited, tormented and being used for someone else’s means.